/* */

 Why Asking the Right Questions Matters

-Let’s walk through the three key areas you should focus on during your conversations with potential A/V partners.
+Let's walk through the three key areas you should focus on during your conversations with potential A/V partners, along with additional considerations that can make or break your project's success.

 1. Commissioning: More Than Just a Final Check